This article was updated 8/4/2021.

 Are you new to homeschooling?
-Or do you have kids participating in virtual public/private schools due to COVID-19?
 Then you have come to the right place!
 Put aside your anxiety and join me and millions of other homeschool veterans who all started in the same spot with ZERO experience.
 With God at our side, we have managed to educate our kids at home and thrive!
-This comprehensive article covers my own hesitant journey, tips to get you started, a sample daily routine, managing electronics, tips for working moms and homes with special needs kids, suggestions for homes with young children, and a plethora of resources covering curriculum to testing.
+This comprehensive article covers our own hesitant journey, tips to get you started, a sample daily routine, managing electronics, tips for working moms, homes with special needs kids, homes with young children, homeschooling on a budget, and a plethora of resources covering curriculum to testing.
 You got this, parents!
 Get ready for a year filled with good conversation, laughs, a few bumps, and JOY!

 Our Hesitant Journey

 “Homeschooling?
 Me?
 Never!”
 Those were my thoughts until 2015.

 Sam and I both attended public schools.
 It wasn’t until we became parents and started studying the kids at our church and community in Arizona that we started considering alternatives.
 Homeschooled kids and those educated in private Christian schools often really stood out to us.
 Soon after our oldest was born, we became convicted that our children receive a Christ-centered education.
 So we started planning to send our kids to a private Christian school.